 Stefanie Jones (whom you may have seen as Rhonda in Muriel’s Wedding the Musical) has not a button out of place as the lady we’re all here to see, Mary Poppins.
 As charming street artist and sometime chimney sweep Bert, Jack Chambers (Singin’ in the Rain) has an enigmatic presence even when he’s standing upside down on the roof.
 Special mention to Aussie musical theatre matron Nancye Hayes (for whom the Hayes Theatre is named) as the Bird Woman, evoking tears with every evocation of “...tuppence a baaaaag”.
 Rarely missing from a scene, the child actors playing Jane and Michael Banks dole out quips and keep up with all the choreo along with the adults.
 In one number on opening night, where Chloe Delle-Vedove as Jane was dancing with a full size broom that Mary had miraculously pulled out of a brown paper bag, the broom head fell off.
 She picked it up and kept right on dancing.

-We confess, when the news flew in on the east wind that Mary Poppins would be the next musical that the Disney machine would churn onto a Sydney stage, we weren't overly interested.
+We confess, when the news flew in on the east wind that Mary Poppins would be the next musical that the Disney machine would churn out, we weren't overly interested.
 Could this production hold the same dazzling, childhood-memories-on-steroids invoking numbers that the Aladdin musical gave us?
 Or the poppy ballads and dramatic costume changes we saw in the stage adaption of Frozen?
 No – it’s even better.

 The secret sauce that makes this production so engaging is that it is not just a transfer of the 1964 film.
 Instead, a new script draws on PL Travers’ original books, which contain more characters and stories than those that made it into the movie.
 There’s new music by the Olivier Award-winning British team of George Stiles and Anthony Drewe, and the best-loved Sherman Brothers songs from the movie are also thrown in for good measure.
 After all, you can’t do this without the tongue-twisting ‘Supercalifragilisticexpialidocious’ or ‘A Spoonful of Sugar’.